randofan/MyCalendar/reports/week9.md

 ## David
 ### Old Goals
-1.
+1. finish the sections.js module now adding the full html scrapper and connecting to main module.
+2. continue to build test modules to test functionality of the components.
+3. finalize documentation.
 ### Issues
-- What you did:
+- What you did: redesigned application to handle async message handling; able to send HTTP requests with service worker; finished adding unit tests to helper functions; helped integating additional sections into application;
-- What worked:
+- What worked: able to send HTTP requests to get required data; entire application now works
-- What you learned:
+- What you learned: understand how asynchronous calls work
-- Where you had trouble:
+- Where you had trouble: n/a
 ### New Goals
-1.
+1. Finalize project codebase
+2. Improve documentation

 ## Saket
 ### Old Goals